 In determining the appropriate sanction, the Operational Rules Tribunal will take into account all relevant aggravating and mitigating factors (see below for a non-exhaustive list).
 For the avoidance of doubt the Operational Rules Tribunal shall apply appropriate weighting to any aggravating and mitigating factors when considering the relevant sanction, however it shall not be the case that each aggravating or mitigating factor invoked equates to a one match enhancement or reduction.

 6.3.1.
 Aggravating Factors

-Previous Record Violence Retaliation Injury caused Incident not part of play Other aggravating factors general disregard for the safety and welfare of other Players.
+Previous Record Violence Retaliation Injury caused Incident not part of play Other aggravating factors

 6.3.1.1.
 Previous Disciplinary Record